-Get Behind The Badge
+About Get Behind the Badge

-Get Behind The Badge was established in 2001 after the line of duty death of Whitehall Police Officer Terry McDowell.
-Since then, Get Behind The Badge has been able to provide financial assistance to the families of law enforcement and fire fighter personnel who have been killed or critically wounded on or off duty.
+Get Behind the Badge was established in 2001 after the line of duty death of Whitehall Police Officer Terry McDowell.
+Since then, Get Behind the Badge has been able to provide financial assistance to the families of law enforcement and fire fighter personnel who have been killed or critically wounded on or off duty.

-Public Information Officer
+Public Affairs Officer